Is it a Minion beater?

 Cornering grip and confidence is the true test of any tyre and here again I’ve been surprised with how aggressively you can lean them in.
 There are a few tracks in the local area that are a true test of cornering and it was testament to the ability of the tyre that I didn’t even have to think about it and could just concentrate on riding.

-The diamond shaped shoulder knobs don’t quite dig in as well as the squarer knobs on something like a Minion DHF, so at heavier lean angles it can break away a touch easier.
-Fortunately, this loss of traction is quite predictable so you can tickle the line and be ready to dab if needed.
+Fortunately, any loss of traction is quite predictable so you can tickle the line and be ready to dab if needed.

 The one thing that isn’t quite as great about the Flow Snap is the carcass construction.
 Yes, it has held up well to rocks and puncture inducing hits but it’s a little on the rigid side.
 On rocky and hard packed ground, despite the softer 48a durometer Tackee compound it deflects more than it should.
 Making it feel like you are running the tyre with the pressure a shade too high.
 Drop the pressure a couple of psi and it starts feeling better.